Blendify/blender-manual/blender_docs/manual/animation/markers.rst

    Markers: small but useful.

-Most of the window types visualize markers the same way: as small triangles at their bottom, white if unselected or yellow if selected.
+Most of the editors visualize markers the same way: as small triangles at their bottom, white if unselected or yellow if selected.

 If they have a name, this is shown to their right, in white when the marker is selected.
-See (Markers: small but useful).

 Sequencer